purpose233/vsviz/README.md

 # VSVIZ
-VSVIZ is a framework for auto collecting visualize data based on Web.
+VSVIZ is a framework for auto collecting & visualizing data based on Web.

 ~~Learn more in the Docs~~ (coming soon).